kubernetes-retired/kpng/cmd/kpng/storecmds/README.md

 # Store Commands

-The KPNG `storecmds` package has the "glue" which connects the KPNG server (which talkes to K8s), to the a proxy backend.
+The KPNG `storecmds` package has the "glue" which connects the KPNG server (which talks to K8s), to the a proxy backend.

 ## How can I use the store programs in KPNG ?

 The "store" programs in this package can be used to respond to events coming in from the Kubernetes API Server that KPNG cares about.

-- api2store: TODO add definition
+- api2store: polling a KPNG grpc API and writing to KPNG globalstate
 - file2store: polling files, and writing them to KPNGs global state.
 - kube2store: polling Kubernetes API, and writing them to KPNGs global state.
 - local2sink: